Mum was my biggest misophonia trigger growing up.

 While this might look, at first glance, like it’s a conscious bias, when you peel back the layers there’s a perfectly logical explanation.

-– We spend more time with them.
+– We spend more time with our loved ones.
 By definition you’ll experience triggers more frequently around the people you spend more time with BECAUSE you are spending more time with them.
 More time for them to make noises, more time for you to get triggered by them.
 It’s a space/time issue.
 By the same token you will experience no triggers around people you spend no time with.

 – We eat with our loved ones on a daily basis.
 Mealtimes are typically THE most intense and traumatic times for misophones.
 And guess what?
 We eat with our loved ones more than anyone else in the world.
 For some of us that will be 3 meals a day (for others at least once or twice a day).
 That’s repeated exposure to the same triggers from the same person, in the same space, at our most testing time, day in and day out.